 - The language I can barely speak is not Greek.
 Not even close.
 Oh look, here’s a handy language tree that can explain it better than I can.

-But my last name is Elias — sounds Greek, right?
+But my last name is Elias — that sounds Greek, right?
 That’s because it is Greek.
 And my family emigrated from Greece.
 But we are ethnic Macedonians.
-(Oh boy, now the thrills begin….just saying that can incite some serious shade!)
+(Oh boy, now the thrills begin … just saying that can incite some serious shade!)